Bjernen/CopyFilesProject/README.md

 direct_to_copy = **"MainFolder"**

-To specify a new storage location for your recently uploaded/backed up files, modify the following line:
+To specify a new storage location for your recently uploaded/backed up files, simply modify the bold part in following line:

  destination_direct = **"BackupFolder"**